wolfSSL/wolfBoot/docs/HAL.md

-This function provides an indirect read of the external memory, using the driver's specific interface. `address` is the offset from the beginning of the addressable space in the device, `data` is a pointer where payload is stored upon a successful call, and `len` is the maximum size allowed for the payload. `ext_flash_read` should return 0 upon success, or a negative value in case of failure.
+This function provides an indirect read of the external memory, using the driver's specific interface. `address` is the offset from the beginning of the addressable space in the device, `data` is a pointer where payload is stored upon a successful call, and `len` is the maximum size allowed for the payload.
+This function must be able to handle reads of any size and alignment. `ext_flash_read` should return 0 upon success, or a negative value in case of failure.

 `int  ext_flash_erase(uintptr_t address, int len)`

 Called by the bootloader to erase part of the external memory.
 Erase operations must be performed via the specific interface of the target driver (e.g. SPI flash).
 `address` marks the start of the area relative to the device, that the bootloader wants to erase, and `len` specifies the size of the area to be erased.
-This function must take into account the geometry of the sectors, and erase all the sectors in between.
+This function is subject to the same restrictions as `hal_flash_erase()` and must take into account the geometry of the sectors, and erase all the sectors in between.

 `void ext_flash_lock(void)`